vaultdb/alchemy/README.md

 * Machine 1: Contains PostgreSQL database 'remoteDB1' and correct schema
 * Machine 2: Contains PostgreSQL database 'remoteDB2' and correct schema
 * Machine 3: Contains configuration files that specify the locations and connection information for 'remoteDB1' and 'remoteDB2'

-7. View your results on the honest broker.

 --------------------------------------------------------------------------------
 References